 • 1/4 yard lining fabric (FQ ok)

 • 1/4 yard muslin

-• cutting mat or other grid surface - optional, but recommended
+• cutting mat or other grid surface to help align things straight

-• basic sewing tools & notions - sewing machine, thread, scissors, etc.
+• basic sewing tools & notions - thread, scissors, etc.